graphile/pg-aggregates/README.md

 The `havingBy` behavior is used to enable/disable aggregates of a specific attribute (or computed column) from being used in the having clause of a grouped aggregate.

-The `aggregates:filterBy` behavior is used to enable/disable the [filtering by aggregates](#filtering-by-aggregates) in general (e.g. used on tables, relationships), and the `aggregate:filterBy` behavior is used to enable/disable filtering by a specific aggregate (e.g. used on attributes, computed columns).
-You can further scope these, for example adding the behavior `-sum:attribute:aggregate:filterBy` to a specific column would disable filtering by the `sum` aggregate of this column whilst leaving all other aggregates as is.

-The `aggregates:orderBy` behavior is used to enable/disable the [ordering by aggregates](#ordering-by-aggregates) in general (e.g. used on tables, relationships), and the `aggregate:orderBy` is used to enable/disable ordering by a specific aggregate (e.g. used on attributes, computed columns).

 Enable aggregates for a specific table: